SuperRunt/superrunt.github.io/_posts/2015-01-06-animating-inline-uipickerview.markdown

 }
 {% endhighlight %}

 You throw this in between beginUpdates and enUpdates.
-This is so the table gets re-rendered, which in turn triggers the height to be checked.
+This causes the table to re-render, which in turn triggers the height to be checked.
 We'll take advantage of this to change the height of the table cell that contains the picker
 view:
 {% highlight objc %}